drewdaemon/angular-image-annotator/README.md

 ### Bound properties

 #### `image`
 The image to annotate.
-Can be Base64 string or a URL.
+Can be data URI or a URL.

 *NOTE:* Changing this property results in all annotations from the previous image being cleared.